atlasbioinfo/RSVdb/README.md

 ![figure1](./1.png)

-RSVdb focuses on the research and experimental data related to the mRNA structure in vivo.
-It includes all the studies of the in vivo mRNA structure labeled by DMS reagent since the first proposed DMS-profiling method in 2014 (Rouskin et al. 2014; Ding et al. 2014).
-Our database including 622,429 RNAs from 178 samples of 10 studies in 8 species, displays the statistical presentation of mapping data, even predict and visualize mRNA structure in silico and in vivo.
-The project is supported by the National Natural Science Foundation of China (Grant 31771474).
-Servers and network services are provided by the Network & Education Technology Center of NWAFU.
+RNA fulfills a crucial regulatory role in cells by folding into a complex RNA structure.
+To date, a chemical compound, dimethyl sulfate (DMS), has been developed to effectively probe the RNA structure at the transcriptome level.
+We proposed a database, RSVdb (https://taolab.nwafu.edu.cn/rsvdb/), for the browsing and visualization of transcriptome RNA structures.
+RSVdb, including 626,225 RNAs with validated DMS reactivity from 178 samples in 8 species, supports four main functions: information retrieval, research overview, structure prediction, and resource download.
+Users can search for species, studies, transcripts and genes of interest; browse the quality control of sequencing data and statistical charts of RNA structure information; preview and perform online prediction of RNA structures in silico and under DMS restraint of different experimental treatments; and download RNA structure data for species and studies.
+Together, RSVdb provides a reference for RNA structure and will support future research on the function of RNA structure at the transcriptome level.

 Main site please visit https://taolab.nwsuaf.edu.cn/rsvdb/